 Preface

-Preface (Unabridged)
+Preface Highlights

 1. Multiple interruptions to the long march of globalization, which had accelerated since 1945.